andreaskaempf/adventofcode2023/README.md

   the previous row.
 For Part 1, extrapolate at the end of each row, for Part 2, before the beginning.
 Answers are the sums of the extrapolations.

+* **Day 10** (Go) Given a 2D terrain of symbols, start at 'S' and follow the chain of "pipe" shapes back to S. For Part 1, calculate the distance of the furthest-away shape, distance measured in either direction from start.
+For Part 2, count up how many positions are *not* inside the shape (solved using ray tracing method).

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)